sifive/gen-compiler-extension/README.md

-# GCC Toolchain Supported Extensions List Generator
+# SiFive Toolchain Supported Extensions List Generator

 This project provides a script to automate the extraction and comparison of available `-march` options across different versions of the SiFive Freedom Tools RISC-V toolchain.